CodyDeLaTorre/reading-notes/README.md

 # My Reading Journal for *Code Fellows*

-My name is Cody De La Torre and I can't wait to be the best coder I can be.
+My name is Cody De La Torre and this is my frist personal website that I created for my reading notes during my time studying with Code Fellows

  Here is a link to my [Github Portfolio](https://github.com/CodyDeLaTorre) and my [LinkedIn](https://www.linkedin.com/in/cody-de-la-torre/) webpage

 ---

 ## Table of Contents

+---

+## Code 102

 [Growth Mindest Help](102/growth-mindest.md)